Orkney Grocery Shopping Guide for Self-Catering Stays

 Tips for Self-Caterers

-• Shop Seasonally: Look for local seasonal produce like Orkney tatties (potatoes), neeps (turnips), cabbage, and rhubarb.
+• Shop seasonally: look for Orkney tatties (potatoes), neeps (turnips), cabbage and rhubarb.

 1

-Tesco superstore — only big supermarket north of Inverness
+Tesco superstore — the only big supermarket north of Inverness

 Cash

-A first-night Tesco run in Kirkwall covers staples; the trip becomes Orkney when you swap half the shopping for a farm-shop egg-and-jam stop, a Stromness cheese-and-charcuterie counter, and a fresh fillet from the Stromness pier fishmonger.
+A first-day Tesco-and-Lidl run in Kirkwall covers the staples; the holiday turns properly Orcadian when you swap half the list for a farm-gate egg-and-jam stop, a Stromness cheese counter and a fillet straight off the boats.

 Final word